inf112-v19/LwjglApplicationConfiguration/Deliverables/Oblig5.md

 ## Part 1: Project and project structure
    - The team think that the choices we've made has worked out great.
-   We have had some problems concerning the implementation of multiplayer, but after working hard to solve this issue we achieved a great finished product.
+   We have had some problems concerning the implementation of multiplayer, but after working hard to solve this issue we achieved a great finished product.<br/>
+   At the end of the project, the last week or so, our commits messages became very short and a little bit messy.
+   This is because we were all working on and trying to figure out how to play over a local network.
+This lead to a lot of small or even tiny commits, just so we could get each others small updates.
+We figured it was worth mentioning, since the quality of commits dropped significantly the last few days.
+Luckily, it was all worth it in the end, because we managed to get the multiplayer function up and running.
    - The group dynamics has so far been great.
 We have different kinds of expertise, which enables us to do certain tasks better.
    - The communication in our group has been great.